Board Member Info

 E. Adel Herge, OTD, OTR/L

 Dr. Herge is Professor and Director of the BSMS OT Program in the Department of Occupational Therapy at Thomas Jefferson University in Philadelphia, PA, and Co-Chairs the NTG Evaluation Committee.
 She has presented at various professional venues and authored book chapters on topics related to intellectual disability, aging, dementia, and occupational therapy practice.
-She is Skills2Care® certified and is working on a new Skills2Care-ID® program to support caregivers of individuals with intellectual disability and dementia.
+She is Skills2Care® certified and has developed a new Skills2Care-ID® program to support caregivers of individuals with intellectual disability and dementia.

 Nancy S. Jokinen, MSW, Ph.D.